RattleyCooper/warble/README.md

 Download this repository and run `nimble install` in the repository's directory.

+You can run `nimble test`, to run the tests, but this is not required.

 ## Examples

 Profiling an image to see how many bytes we can fit into it: